deepaksing/Pclash/README.md

 # Pclash

-Pclash is an online blockchain strategy card game built with Next.js and Tailwind CSS.
+Pclash is an online blockchain strategy card game built with Next.js, Tailwind CSS, Golang and Solidity.

 ## Description